Settlement With The IRS Without a Lawyer – Here’s How

 by Harry Galstian

-Settling with the IRS without hiring a lawyer might seem impossible, but it’s more doable than you think.
-With the right information and effort, you can manage the process independently.
-This guide will walk you through the steps to settle with the IRS, helping you understand the process and avoid common mistakes.
+Settling with the IRS without hiring a lawyer might seem daunting, but it’s more achievable than you think.
+With the right approach, you can handle the process independently.

 Key Takeaways